-A. The 1977 edition of the CSU guide for selection, preparation and judging of vegetables will be the official standard for judging the classes.
-A copy of the official standard for judging may be obtained at the Extension Office.
+A. A guide for selection, preparation, and judging of vegetables can be found at this link https://extension.missouri.edu/publications/g6230.
+A copy of this guide may also be obtained at the Extension Office.

 B. Classification of exhibitors: Open Gardening is divided into Junior or Adult Amateur.
 No Professionals please.
 A Junior Exhibitor is an exhibitor who is in the 1st through 8th grade but not over 14 years of age.
 Please specify Junior on entry form and entry tag.